ironhack-labs/lab_recap-react-state-and-events/README.md

 1.  **Create the `AddStudentForm` component.**

     - Create a new folder `src/components`.
-    - Inside it, create a new file `AddStudentForm.tsx`.
+    - Inside it, create a new file `AddStudentForm.jsx`.
     - In this file, create a functional component that returns a `<form>`.

 2.  **Build the form structure.**